HL7/crmi-ig/input/pages/naming-conventions.md

 http://hl7.org/fhir/uv/crmi/StructureDefinition/crmi-shareableactivitydefinition
 ```

 However, because the `id` element of the artifact will in general change when the artifact is hosted in other environments, the use of the `id` to construct the URL results in confusion about the role of the `id` in identifying the artifact.
 Because the canonical URL is so central to the identity of a canonical resource, this IG recommends the use of the `name` element to construct the URL, eliminating the potential confusion associated with the use of the `id` element.
+NOTE: This is the "original id as established at authoring time, and not expected to be permanent when the artifact appears in other contexts.
+For CQL Libraries in particular, the "original id" must match the name of the CQL library.

 #### Version